 Okay, that may be a bit of an exaggeration, but it’s always useful to have a few current slang words in your own vocabulary.
-Once you reach a fluent level of French, these will be the words that bring you a step closer towards proficiency.
-The French have a lot of unique slang, so let’s crack on and learn some.
+Once you reach a fluent level of French, these will be the words and that bring you a step closer towards proficiency.
+The French have a lot of unique slang and phrases, so let’s crack on and learn some.

 Our selection of 10 French slang words you should definitely know!

 What does Chanmé mean in French?
 Chanmé is a ‘verlan’ word.
 Wait – let’s start with the basics.
 Verlan is a word used to describe a kind of French slang where the syllables of a word are inverted to form new words.
 Verlan itself is a verlan word, the original one being l’envers, meaning backwards or upside down.
 While you can now easily guess where “chanmé” comes from – it is the verlan version of the word méchant, meaning nasty or mean – guessing its meaning might not be as obvious, so we’ll help you: chanmé is used to describe something that is awesome!

 “J’adore New-York, cette ville est chanmé !” (note that there is no feminine or plural form of the word – chanmé is invariable).

 “I love New York, it’s an awesome city!”

 What does Bolos mean in French?
 This word was actually added to the dictionary this year!
 According to its official definition, someone who is a bolos is someone who is naive, a bit of a coward, completely ridiculous and even a little stupid.
 This word is especially popular among teenagers.